 This time, they saw Japanese workers facing in the direction of radio speakers with their heads bowed.
 The Americans thought that the emperor had passed away.
 The truth was that the second atomic bomb had been dropped on Nagasaki, and the emperor was announcing Japan’s surrender.
 An American ensign, who could read and speak Japanese, saw a newspaper with the announcement of the surrender.
 He was the first person to inform his fellow POWs that the war was over.
 They were then told the same news by a Japanese officer.

 George remained in the camp until he was liberated on September 13, 1945.
 Three weeks after the end of the war, an international group of soldiers reached the camp.
 They organized the prisoners for transport by train to Nagasaki.
 There they were deloused, showered, and given new clothing and received a medical examination at the Dejima Docks on a U.S. hospital ship.
 After this was done, they were boarded onto a British ship and taken to Manila in the Philippines for medical treatment and was promoted to Staff Sergeant.
 His family was notified he had been liberated on October 4, 1945.

 George returned to the United States on the U.S.S.
-Storm King arriving at San Francisco on October 15, 1945, and was taken to Letterman General Hospital.
+Storm King arriving in San Francisco on October 15, 1945, and was taken to Letterman General Hospital.
 George was discharged, from the army, on November 26, 1945.